03txt/cse15l-lab-reports/lab3/lab-3-Bugs-and-Commands.md

 biomed/1471-2180-3-10.txt:        S. coelicolor ,
 ```

-- Here, the command searches for the word or partial word "color" regardless of the case; it is case insensitive!
+- Here, the command searches for the word or partial word (pattern) "color" regardless of the case; it is case insensitive!
 That is why there are words such as Colorado and Color present.

 - Along the same lines, you may input words in all capitals such as "COLOR" which should yield the same result.
 Using ```grep -i 'COLOR' biomed/*.txt```, also yields: